Getting started

 .map((json) => parseConfig(json));

-instances are polymorphic, meaning you can return different types of values from them — literal values, promises, or even other Result
+Most operations on Result instances are polymorphic, meaning you can return different types of values from them — literal values, promises, or even other Result instances as shown above.
+This flexibility makes it easy to compose operations and build complex workflows.

 TIP

-for a while, you'll notice that often there are multiple ways to achieve the same result.
+If you have worked with typescript-result for a while, you'll notice that often there are multiple ways to achieve the same result.
 This is intentional, as we want to provide you with the flexibility to choose the approach that best fits your use case.
 The library is designed to be ergonomic and easy to use, so you can focus on writing clean and maintainable code.

-To illustrate this point, we could have 'inlined' the json parsing using mapCatching
+To illustrate this point, we could have 'inlined' the json parsing using mapCatching for instance, instead of extracting it into a separate function:

 function readConfig(filePath: string) {